Welding processes for pipeline repairs

 Welding in-service pipelines can present different challenges compared to other types of pipe welding.
 It’s important to understand the best practices that can help optimize results for in-service repairs.

-As the pipeline industry in general moves toward using wire welding processes more frequently, this is a change that can also offer benefits for in-service welding.
+As the broader pipeline industry moves toward using wire welding processes more frequently, this change can also benefit in-service welding.

 A change in welding processes and investing in new technologies helps companies like Enbridge boost productivity and efficiency — without sacrificing safety or quality on pipeline jobsites.